 How is an application assessed?

-An assessment is based on the above criteria and how well the project manages to communicate the following basic requirements and then priority areas.
+An assessment is based on the above criteria and how well the project manages to communicate the following.

 What Are Cookies